masanorihirano/slack_transfer/docs/source/user_guide/run.rst

 If you do not have the original image data, you can use the download tool including in slack_transfer.

 When you are using interactive mode (described below in 7-2), you can skip this step because the guidance will appear automatically.
+If the migration has been completed manually, no work is required here.

 The emoji will be downloaded to the :code:`emojis` folder in the specified directory.
 Upload and add emoji on the destination WS's administration screen if necessary.